ilha78/ast-builder/README.md

 # ast-builder: Lexer and Parser for Logo

-This project was written in Rust.
+This project was written in Rust to parse Logo code into an Abstract Syntax Tree.

 ## Setup